 Once admitted to either of the MAGS programs, students must be registered for a minimum of one graduate credit hour during all phases of graduate education.
-Summer enrollment is optional.
+Summer enrollment is optional, unless the student has been admitted for a summer term.
 Students pursuing a summer graduation must be enrolled in the summer (either session).
-To maintain continuous enrollment the credit hour(s) must either be a graduate-level course approved within the program or be listed as continuing registration (GSC 595).
+To maintain continuous enrollment, the credit hour(s) must either be a graduate-level course approved within the program or be listed as continuing registration (GSC 595).
 Courses with grades of "W" and "X" are not considered valid for continuous enrollment purposes.
-Students completing work for a course in which they received an "I" must maintain continuous enrollment during the time in which they are completing the work for that course.
+Students completing work for a course in which they received an "T" must maintain continuous enrollment during the time in which they are completing the work for that course.

 Students are advised to register for between 1 and 4 courses each semester, with the recommendation to enroll in 1-2 courses per session.
-Nine or more credits in a semester (between A and B sessions) is considered full-time graduate enrollment.
+Nine or more credits in a fall or spring semester (between A and B sessions) is considered full-time graduate enrollment.